nixolas1/Squeeze/README.md

 ###Features:
   * Simple installation, usage and design
-  * Simple requirements: Any php version, No databases, Only 3 files
+  * Simple requirements: Any php version, No databases, Only 3 files, .htaccess optional
   * Custom urls and auto urls
   * Easily have short urls from the root of your host without interfering
   * Same short URL for same long URL, every time